octaos/php-integration/index.md

 ### 7.4 WebPayAdmin::creditOrderRows() <a name="i74"></a>
 <!-- WebPayAdmin::creditOrderRows() docblock below, replace @see with apidoc links -->
  The WebPayAdmin::creditOrderRows entrypoint method is used to credit rows in an order after it has been delivered.
-Supports invoice, card and direct bank orders.
-(To credit a payment plan order, please contact Svea customer service.)
+Supports invoice, PaymentPlan, card and direct bank orders.
+(To credit a payment plan order, please contact Svea customer service first.)

 If you wish to credit an amount not present in the original order, use addCreditOrderRow() or addCreditOrderRows() and supply a new order row for the amount to credit.
 This is the recommended way to credit a card or direct bank order.

-If you wish to credit an invoice order row in full, you can specify the index of the order row to credit using setRowToCredit().
+If you wish to credit an invoice or Payment Plan order row in full, you can specify the index of the order row to credit using setRowToCredit().
 The corresponding order row at Svea will then be credited.
 (For card or direct bank orders you need to first query and then supply the corresponding numbered order rows using the addNumberedOrderRows() method.)

-Following the request Svea will issue a credit invoice including the original order rows specified using setRowToCredit(), as well as any new credit order rows specified using addCreditOrderRow().
-For card or direct bank orders, the order row amount will be credited to the customer.
+     * Following the request Svea will issue a credit invoice including the original order rows specified using setRowToCredit(),
+     * as well as any new credit order rows specified using addCreditOrderRow().
+For card or direct bank orders, the order row amount

-Note: when using addCreditOrderRows, you may only use WebPayItem::orderRow with price specified as amountExVat and vatPercent.
+     * will be credited to the customer.

 Get an order builder instance using the WebPayAdmin::creditOrderRows entrypoint, then provide more information about the transaction and send the request using the creditOrderRowsBuilder methods: